 Live roulette is one of the most popular online casino games in the world.
 It’s no different in Australia.
-Of course, online pokies are many Aussies game of choice.
+Of course, real money online pokies are many Aussies game of choice.

 However, live roulette offers a classic casino experience that you won’t get outside of a land-based casino.

 With HD cameras from many developers giving multiple angles to watch the action, you can really feel the suspense as the ball clatters around the table each round.